-15-18 October 2016, around 40 artists compete on the streets of Norwich, Norfolk for its third juried-entry Plein Air Paint Out art competition.
+From 15-18 October 2016, around 40 artists competed on the streets of Norwich, Norfolk for its third juried-entry Plein Air Paint Out art competition.

 Selected Artists for Norwich